FIND A SITE serving free summer meals.

 Advocates.
 Find statistics on participation and download resources.

-Serving Summer Meals Just Got Easier — New USDA Guidance for Sponsors
+Serving Summer Meals Just Got Easier ó New USDA Guidance for Sponsors

-Hunger doesn’t take a vacation when school lets out for summer!
-Fortunately, the DC Free Summer Meals Program provides children and teens with healthy meals and snacks during June, July, and August.
-New guidance from United States Department of Agriculture Department of Food and Nutrition Services can help ensure that more District youth have access to the meals they need to learn and thrive.
-Follow this link to some highlights (pdf) of the new provisions related to eligibility and meal service flexibility.
+New guidance (pdf) from United States Department of Agriculture Department of Food and Nutrition Services can help ensure that more District youth have access to the meals they need to learn and thrive.

 What's happening with summer food in D.C.: